fduabinitio/ct-UAE/readme.md

 python train\\main.py --load mp_13 --file mp_13_1_f.csv
 ```
 Replace mp_13 with mp and file with mp_formation.csv if you prefer to use the mp dataset.
 The --file flag specifies the CSV file containing the dataset.
 Here, f represents the formation energy (f) property.
+### Expected Output:
+- **Training Process** : The script will train the model, displaying the loss and other performance metrics after each epoch.
+- **Validation** : Validation results are shown periodically to assess the model's generalization.
+- **Duration** : The training is expected to complete within one day.
 ### Multi-Task Training
 For multi-task training with different combinations of properties, execute the corresponding script.
 For example, for formation energy (f) and bandgap (b), use:
 ```bash